Collar bone pain is a common problem and can be due to a number of different issues.

 Symptoms: Mild to moderate collar bone pain over the distal end of the clavicle (nearest the shoulder) which may spread to the shoulder and chest.
 Pain gets worse if you reach across your chest, known as horizontal adduction as it compresses the joint

-Distal Clavicular Osteolysis is a condition where tiny fractures (breaks) develop in the distal end (nearest the shoulder) of the clavicle.
+Distal Clavicular Osteolysis, more commonly known as Weightlifters Shoulder, is a condition where tiny breaks develop in the distal end of the clavicle, near the shoulder.
 Repetitive forces through the bone, e.g. from frequent training, mean it doesn’t get a chance to heal and the bone gradually breaks down and is reabsorbed, known as Osteolysis, faster than it can be repaired.

 Causes: Repetitive trauma from heavy overhead activities such as weightlifting and plastering and excessive traction on the AC joint in activities where the elbows end up behind the body such as bench presses

 Symptoms: Collar bone pain usually directly over the acromioclavicular joint, usually a dull ache.
 Shoulder movement is not usually affected but it will be painful to cross the arm across the chest.
-Pain gets worse with overhead activities, heavy lifting and throwing
+Pain from distal clavicular osteolysis usually gets worse with overhead activities, heavy lifting and throwing

 Treatment: Weightlifters Shoulder usually resolves completely within a couple of years essentially by avoiding aggravating activities.
 Medication, injections and physiotherapy can help reduce the symptoms of clavicle pain.
 If symptoms fail to settle, surgery may be performed to remove a small portion of the distal clavicle followed by physical therapy to restore range of movement and strength

-Recovery: It can take up to two years to recover from Weightlifters Shoulder, and even then, collar bone pain often returns if you start doing any aggravating activities regularly again
+Recovery: It can take up to two years to recover from distal clavicular osteolysis, and even then, collar bone pain often returns if you start doing any aggravating activities regularly again

 Osteomyelitis is an infection that develops in the bone and is a very rare cause of collar bone pain.